EkansCode/CatCam/README.md

 ## Installation

-1. Clone this repository to your Raspberry Pi or download the script, make sure you keep CatCam.py and catcamoutput folder in the CatCam folder.
+1. Clone this repository to your Raspberry Pi or download the script, make sure you keep CatCam.py, merger.py, purger.py and catcamoutput folder in the CatCam folder.
 2. Install the required Python packages using the following command:

 pip install picamera2
 pip install gpiozero

+3. Install ffmpeg and put it in your CatCam folder.
+Depending on your pi's processor you will need the 32 (armhf) or 64 (arm64) bit ffmpeg both can be downloaded from https://johnvansickle.com/ffmpeg/ if you are confused which bit your processor is use cat /proc/cpuinfo in terminal.
+If link is invaild search for FFmpeg Static Builds for linux.

 #Hardware